-I’ve applied my experience to—and in the process learned a great deal about—the financial, eCommerce, medical technology, learning, information security, manufacturing, and nonprofit sectors.
+I’ve applied my experience to—and in the process learned a great deal about—software, eCommerce, medical technology, finance, eLearning, information security, manufacturing, and nonprofit markets.

 I’m analytical and crazy for detail, yet creative and resourceful.
 I’ve been called a visual mathematician for my ability to communicate complex information in a straightforward manner.
 Whether I’m simplifying a task flow or structuring content, I channel the person who needs to do or find something.

-When I’m not making cyberspace easier to navigate, you will most likely find me outdoors—on my bike, along a trail, in my kayak, or mostly upright on my snowboard.
+When I’m not making cyberspace easier to navigate, you’ll find me outdoors—on my bike, along a trail, in my kayak, or mostly upright on my snowboard.